Business Resources

 Press Releases

-November posted modest gains for the local real estate market with slight increases in total sold dollar volume and median price and decreases in units sold and days on market.
-Total sold dollar volume increased nearly 3%, coming at $125,014,068.
-This increase was...
+February continued more of the same for the local real estate market with year-over-year increases in total sold dollar volume, median price, and units sold and a decrease in days on market.
+Total sold dollar volume saw a more than 10% increase from February of 2017...